Share this

 - Warehousing – Distributors can hold inventory so it doesn’t consume your facility space or force you to invest in additional space.

-- Additional solutions – Turnkey electronic component solutions providers may also offer respooling, packing, Kanban systems, consolidated shipping, and more.
+- Custom solutions – Turnkey electronic component solutions providers may also offer respooling, packing, Kanban systems, consolidated shipping, and more.
 The one-stop-shop approach improves lead time, communication, and shipping costs.

 Questions to Ask an Electronic Component Distributor